yumnarefai/openai_description_generator/README.md

 3. API Specification and Tasks Document created by AI Agent Eve (Project Manager)
 4. AI Agent Alex (Engineer) has implemented the code for description_generator.py, main.py, openapi_parser.py, openapi_updater.py

+The resources directory contains illustrations of the competitive analysis, data API design and sequential flow.

 ### How to run
 1. Ensure you have installed the libraries listed in requirements.txt
 2. Go into the OpenAPI_description_generator1 directory